 Please note that should you have less full-time work experience than you claim in your EOI, a subsequent application to the MPNP will be refused and you may be subject to a ban which would keep you from submitting another EOI for a period of two years.

-When should I answer yes to the question “If your occupation is regulated in Manitoba, are you fully recognized by the provincial licensing body after undergoing all steps of having your qualifications assessed?”
+When should I answer yes to the question, “If your occupation is regulated in Manitoba, are you fully recognized by the provincial licensing body after undergoing all steps of having your qualifications assessed?”

 First, determine if your occupation is considered regulated in Manitoba.
-You can find a full list regulated professions and trades in Manitoba here.
+You can find a full list of regulated professions and trades in Manitoba here.

 Please only answer yes to this question if: